Aeliot-Tm/translation-maintain/docs/lint/lint_yaml_command.md

 #### Extend linters

+- **empty_value** - then check if translation is empty string.
+Note: value trimmed before the testing.
+So, string that consists of spaces is empty too.
 - **file_transformed** - then check if translation files transformed (has normalised structure).
 - **key_pattern** - then check if translation keys match configured pattern.